shadowfacts/fervor/authentication.md

 | `website`      | URL.
 The URL of your client or homepage.
 May be presented to the user. | No       |
 | `redirect_uri` | URI.
 The URI the redirected to after a successful login.               | Yes      |

 The redirect URI must not include a fragment, and may include query parameters.
+The redirect URI may be the special `urn:ietf:wg:oauth:2.0:oob` string to indicate that server should show the authorization code on the web page, instead of performing a redirect.

 #### Response
 An object with the client ID and secret to be used when retrieving an authorization code.